-I’ve had most of my sites on SiteGround’s platform for a little over a month now, and am still quite happy with my decision.
+I’ve had my sites on SiteGround’s platform since July 2017, and am still very happy with my decision.
 The amount of savings is HUGE for me right now, and I even feel like I’m getting a slightly better overall experience.

 I’d love to hear feedback from both WP Engine & SiteGround users?
 Are you currently a customer with one or the other?
 Have you used both platforms?
 Please me know in the comments.